I love youth ministry. I love youth leaders and teenagers. I love youth ministry and I believe that Jesus loves it too.

 If we lived in a perfect Leave it to Beaver world where our churches were filled with families that were in tact, dads who were spiritual leaders and moms who were on fire for Christ then perhaps it wouldn't be as necessary as it is today.

 But we don't and it is.

 Of course there are some broken parts of youth ministry that need to get fixed.
 There are systemic challenges that keep many youth ministries from being all that God wants them to be.
-But God has a penchent for the weak, the broken and the foolish (1 Corinthians 1:26-29) and there's nothing that describes this more than a group of hormone-filled, Red Bull fueled teenagers.
+But God has a penchant for the weak, the broken and the foolish (1 Corinthians 1:26-29) and there's nothing that describes this more than a group of hormone-filled, Red Bull fueled teenagers.

 So, with all that as a backdrop, here are ten reasons why I still believe in youth ministry:

 1. God loves to use the unlikely to accomplish the unbelievable (think teen David killing Goliath and teen Esther saving a nation.)

 2. God calls for the older men in the church to pour into the younger ones and the older women in the church to pour into the younger ones (aka, "youth ministry.")
 Titus 2:2-8.

 4. Most of the disciples were teenagers when they began to follow Jesus.
 So, in a very real sense, he was a youth leader!
 Matthew 17:24-27 (According to Exodus 30:14 the temple tax was only for those 20 years old and older.
 All the disciples are there but only Peter and Jesus pay it.)

 5. The average teen has 425 online and face-to-face friends.
 There outreach capacity is huge both across the street and across the world (through social media!)
 Acts 1:8 According to one study done by NPR the average teen has 100x's more influence on their friends than a stranger has.
 If they are inspired, equipped and unleashed for the Gospel their potential is off the charts!